 Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Wheels Up Experience Inc. (UP) Investors of Class Action and to Actively Participate

-/EIN News/ -- NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Wheels Up Experience Inc. (“Wheels Up” or the “Company”) (NYSE: UP) and certain of its officers, on behalf of persons and entities that purchased or otherwise acquired Wheels Up securities November 9, 2022 and March 31, 2023, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/up.
+NEW YORK, April 28, 2023 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Wheels Up Experience Inc. ("Wheels Up" or the "Company") UP and certain of its officers, on behalf of persons and entities that purchased or otherwise acquired Wheels Up securities November 9, 2022 and March 31, 2023, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/up.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.